-- 1. Discuss your family's values and expectations regarding the use of the Internet and e-mail at home. - 2.
-Supervise your child's use of the digital device at home. - 3.
-Supervise your child's use of the Internet and e-mail. - 4.
+- 1. Discuss your family's values and expectations regarding the use of the digital device. - 2.
+Make sure your child understands his/her digital device responsibilities. - 3.
+Supervise your child's use of the digital device at home. - 4.
 Report to the school any problems with the digital device. - 5.
 Make sure your child recharges the digital device battery nightly. - 6.
 Make sure your child brings the digital device to school every day. - 7.
-Understand that if your child comes to school without the digital device, I may be called to bring it to school. - 8.
+Understand that if your child comes to school without the digital device, you may be called to bring it to school. - 8.
 Do not attempt to repair the digital device or pay someone else to repair the digital device. - 9.
 Agree to make sure that the digital device is returned to school when requested or upon your child's separation from Fort Payne City Schools.